![]() |

 4) Offenders who are classified as high escape risks may have their recreational opportunities restricted.

-1) A violation of State or federal laws, or committing assault, dangerous contraband, dangerous disturbance, escape, sexual misconduct, arson, damage or misuse of property, or aiding or abetting, attempting, soliciting, or conspiring to commit any of those offenses while in segregation status may be:
+1) Committing assault, possessing dangerous contraband, escape or aiding or abetting, attempting, soliciting or conspiring to commit any of those offenses while in segregation status may be:

-A) Restricted from recreational opportunities for up to 90 days for the first offense; and
+A) Restricted from congregate recreational opportunities for up to 90 days for the first offense; and

-B) Restricted from recreational opportunities for up to 90 days or indefinitely placed on limited recreation or both for the second and subsequent offenses.
+B) Restricted from congregate recreational opportunities for 30 days or indefinitely placed on limited recreation or both for the second and subsequent offenses.

-2) Any other major rule infraction which is yard-related and which was committed while the offender was in segregation status may be restricted for up to 90 days for the first offense and up to 90 days for each subsequent major offense.
+2) Any other major rule infraction that is yard-related and was committed while the offender was in segregation status may be restricted from congregate recreation for up to 90 days for the first offense and up to 90 days for each subsequent major offense.

-3) A minor disciplinary offense which is yard-related and which was committed while the offender was in segregation status may be restricted for up to 15 days for the first offense and up to 30 days for each subsequent offense.
+3) A minor disciplinary offense that is yard-related and was committed while the offender was in segregation status may be restricted from congregate recreation for up to 15 days for the first offense and up to 30 days for each subsequent offense.

-e) Restrictions on recreational opportunities shall be documented, including the types, length, and reason for the restriction.
+d) Restrictions on recreational opportunities shall be documented, including the type of, length of and reason for the restriction.
 A copy of the documentation shall be maintained by the facility, a copy shall be placed in the offender's master record file, and a copy shall be given to the offender.

-f) Whenever an offender's recreation is restricted for more than 90 consecutive days, the restriction and any health concerns must be personally reviewed and approved in writing by an Assistant Chief Administrative Officer or above.
+e) Whenever an offender's congregate recreation is restricted for more than 90 consecutive days, the restriction and any health concerns must be personally reviewed and approved in writing by an Assistant Chief Administrative Officer or above.

-h) Recreational opportunities shall not be required during institutional lockdowns or during institutional emergencies, including, but not limited to, riots, strikes, fires, work stoppages, power outages, and natural disasters.
+g) Recreational opportunities shall not be required during institutional lockdowns or during institutional emergencies, including, but not limited to, riots, strikes, fires, work stoppages, power outages and natural disasters.